borason/performer/doc/manual/UserManual.md

 ![](images/page-layout-mode.png)

 Changing the track mode results in all data of the given track being deleted.
-Because of this, when setting a new track mode, it only takes effect after commiting it using `F5`.
+Because of this, when setting a new track mode, it only takes effect after committing it using `F5`.

 ![](images/page-layout-mode-confirm.png)

 <h4>Link Track</h4>

 The second tab is used to setup track linking.
-Each of the 8 tracks can be linked to any of the preceeding tracks, taking over its playback behaviour.
+Each of the 8 tracks can be linked to any of the preceding tracks, taking over its playback behavior.

 ![](images/page-layout-link.png)